Jester (Jonathan Powers): Publication history

+Jonathan Powers debuted in Daredevil #42 (July 1968), created by Stan Lee and Gene Colan.
+He appeared in the 2013 Superior Spider-Man series, and is mentioned in the 2016 Civil War II series.

 Fictional character biography

-Jonathan Powers

-Jonathan Powers was the first of several costumed criminals to use the identity of the Jester.
-He was primarily an enemy of Daredevil.

 Jonathan Powers was born in Hoboken, New Jersey.
 He was a struggling actor with a huge ego who finally got his big break as the leading character in an off-Broadway revival of Cyrano de Bergerac.
 Panned by critics, jeered by the audience, and disdained by his fellow performers, Powers was fired after one performance.
 Obsessively, he continued to study the various arts and crafts that he thought would earn him roles, things like gymnastics and body building.
 He turned down suggestions that he should take actual acting classes, insisting that he already had more raw acting talent than anyone who had ever lived.
 Still, Powers was only able to find employment as a stooge in a children's television show taped in New York.

 Finally getting fed up with having pies thrown in his face, Powers vents his anger with society by turning his extensive training in gymnastics and fencing to a life of crime.
 Contracting the criminal weapons-maker the Tinkerer to make him a number of gimmicks, Powers fashions himself a harlequin-like disguise and calls himself the Jester.
 After gaining some notoriety as a professional thief, the Jester is hired by Richard Raleigh to get Foggy Nelson to resign his campaign for district attorney.
 This brings the Jester into conflict with Daredevil, who continues trying to apprehend him, even after they find Raleigh dead.
 Angered by Daredevil's persistence, he vows revenge.